AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 `ConstructChartOnOff` instructs the C3D object to not draw 3D trajectories.

-Now, try loading the model again.
-You may get the following error
+Now, try loading the model again and run the Kinematics operation.
+You should get the following error message:
-message:

 ```none
 Time, 't', has an invalid value for this interpolation
 ```

-C3D files contain marker trajectories covering a certain time span and what goes on outside that interval is undefined.
+This is because C3D files contain marker trajectories covering a certain *time span* and what goes on outside that interval is undefined.
 Furthermore, the very beginning and very end of that time span may not be useful for the motion interpolation due to initial transients.

-If you have a C3D file of unknown duration, then you somehow have to figure out its start and end times to enable AnyBody to analyze it.
-A simple way to do this is to allow AnyBody to load the file by temporarily disabling the study section of your model.
-This will eliminate the study’s conflicting start and end times.
+If you have a C3D file of unknown duration, you need to determine its start and end times so that AnyBody can analyze it.
+In this case, we can already load the model, which makes this task easy.
+If you have a model that cannot be loaded, a simple way to allow AnyBody to load the file is to temporarily disable the study section of your model.
+This will eliminate conflicting start and end times in the study.
-Just block-select the study section and click the “Comment out” tool button over the editor window (or press {literal}`Ctrl+Shift+k`):
+Simply select the study section and click the “Comment out” tool button above the editor window (or press {literal}`Ctrl+Shift+k`):

 ```{literalinclude} Snippets/lesson2/snip.Pendulum.main-2.any